papanikge/m.sh/README.md

 #m.sh

+Simple script to unmount all removable drives currently mounted on /mnt and /media

+Although, if you give it the drive's callsigns (i.e.: b1 for /dev/sdb1) it will mount it.

-This is a lightweight shell script to automate the (un)mounting process of drives in your system
+The name comes from 'mount' of course because prior to the current version this tool's purpose was to automate the (un)mounting process of drives in a system.
-It replaced the usual function in my .bashrc.
+But then I discovered and started using udev rules and you have no reason to do so as well.
+(You can also use something like udiskie)

 ##Install

 Just download, make it executable and add it to your $PATH (or run in from anywhere)

-    wget -q http://raw.github.com/g3orge/m.sh/master/m -O m
+    wget -q http://raw.github.com/papanikge/m.sh/master/m -O m
     chmod +x m
-    mv m /usr/bin/
+    mv m /usr/bin/ # optional in order to put it into your path

 ##Usage

-with

-    m c2

-you can mount the /dev/sdc2 drive somewhere.
-Default drive is the b1 one.
-The script will create a dir if there isn't one

-Type m again to unmount it (it will remember the last drive used)

-ATTENTION: it will run sudo internaly to mount the drive
+I don't believe you're that lazy for this script...

 ##License